 Common Medical Mistakes Caused by Negligence

 Major contributing factors can lead to medical errors in hospital settings.
-Medical providers may be overworked or lack the necessary training and qualifications to diagnose and treat a patient accurately.
+Medical providers may be overworked or lack the necessary training and qualifications to accurately diagnose and treat a patient.

 Furthermore, hospital systems are usually complex, making it difficult for medical staff to track all procedures, medications, and treatments.